-A red Chianti was already produced in the early Middle Ages, but the grape varieties used have certainly changed and at that time were not so rigorously given or not followed due to lack of control.
-Probably every winemaker made his Chianti according to the varieties available in his vineyard.
-After a documentation from the year 1773, the Chianti existed for the most part Canaiolo Nero with smaller shares of Sangiovese. mammolo and Marzemino, so consistently red varieties.
-But there are also the white varieties "Tribbiano and San Colombano" mentioned (one Trebbiano variety and the Verdea ).
-The legendary Baron Bettino Ricasoli (1809-1880) made numerous attempts from 1850 to find an optimal recipe.
-In a letter from 1872 he summed up the result of his decades of experiments.
+A red Chianti was already produced in the early Middle Ages, but the grape varieties used have certainly changed and were not so rigorously specified at that time or not followed due to lack of control.
+Every winemaker probably made his Chianti according to the varieties available in his vineyard.
+According to a document from 1773, the former Chianti largely existed Canaiolo Nero with smaller proportions of Sangiovese. mammolo and Marzemino, all red varieties.
+But the white varieties "Tribbiano and San Colombano" are also mentioned (one Trebbiano variety and the Verdea ).
+The legendary Baron Bettino Ricasoli (1809-1880) carried out numerous experiments from 1850 to find an optimal recipe.
+In a letter from 1872, he summarized the results of his decades of experiments.

-In addition, the earnings greatly reduced and the age of the vines for DOCG Chiantis set at least five years.
-This resulted in significant quality improvements, which mainly affected the shelf life of the wines.
-Furthermore, up to 10% other red grape varieties were allowed, that was Cabernet Sauvignon.
-Merlot and Syrah, Also the Barrique was allowed, but still mostly with much larger barrels (up to 100 hl).
-As a result, the harsh style of the rather bright red Chianti transformed into a dark, tannin-rich and storable red wine, which belongs to top producers of the best in Italy.
+In addition, the earnings greatly reduced and the age of the vines for DOCG Chiantis set to at least five years.
+This resulted in significant quality improvements, which primarily affected the shelf life of the wines.
+Furthermore, up to 10% other red grape varieties were allowed Cabernet Sauvignon.
+Merlot and Syrah, Also the Barrique was permitted, but for the most part it takes place with much larger barrels (up to 100 hl).
+As a result, the tart style of the rather light red Chianti changed to a dark, tannin-rich and storable red wine, which is one of the best in Italy by top producers.